schrum2/MarioDiffusion/README.md

 ```
 python evaluate_caption_adherence.py --model_path Mar1and2-conditional-regular0 --save_as_json --json datasets\Mar1and2_LevelsAndCaptions-regular.json --output_dir text-to-level-final
 ```

-You can also evaluate the how caption adherence changed during training with respect to the testing set:
+You can also evaluate how caption adherence changed during training with respect to the testing set:
 ```
 python evaluate_caption_adherence.py --model_path Mar1and2-conditional-regular0 --save_as_json --json datasets\Mar1and2_LevelsAndCaptions-regular-test.json --compare_checkpoints
 ```
-However, it is easy to match the captions used during training.
-You can evaluate the how caption adherence changed during training with respect to a previously unseen randomly generated captions too:
+However, it is easy to match captions that are similar to real game captions.
+You can evaluate how caption adherence changed during training with respect to previously unseen randomly generated captions too:
 ```
 python evaluate_caption_adherence.py --model_path Mar1and2-conditional-regular0 --save_as_json --json datasets\Mar1and2_RandomTest-regular.json --compare_checkpoints
 ```
-If you'd like to do all 3 of these commands at once (as well as automatically generate example level samples), you can do so by running the batch file like this:
+If you'd like to create all the generated data used to evaluate caption adherence, as in our paper, you can do so by running the batch file like this:
 ```
 batch\evaluate_caption_adherence_multi.bat Mar1and2-conditional-regular0 regular Mar1and2
 ```
+If you used either `train-conditional.bat` or `train-conditional-pre.bat` to train models (mentioned earlier), then the caption adherence checked mentioned above were already carried out automatically after training.

-## Train unconditional diffusion model
+## Train unconditional diffusion models

 To train an unconditional diffusion model without any text embeddings, run this command:
 ```
 python train_diffusion.py --augment --output_dir Mar1and2-unconditional0 --num_epochs 500 --json datasets\Mar1and2_LevelsAndCaptions-regular-train.json --val_json datasets\Mar1and2_LevelsAndCaptions-regular-validate.json --seed 0
 ```
-You can also use this batch file (it also 100 short and 100 long samples from the model once it's trained):
+You can also use this batch file:
 ```
 cd batch
 train-unconditional.bat 0 Mar1and2